Vonage/vivid-3/libs/components/src/lib/button/VARIATIONS.md

 ```

 <vwc-note connotation="information" icon="info-line">
-	<p>When setting <code>dropdown-indicator</code> the button content alignment changes from center to start.
-You can change it back to center using <code>--button-content-alignment</code> css variable </p>
+	<p>When setting <code>dropdown-indicator</code> the Button's content alignment changes from center to start.
+You can change it back to center using <code>--button-content-alignment</code> CSS variable </p>
 </vwc-note>